 Creating the wercker.yml file

-wercker.yml file it’s a good exercise to go through the process and get familiar with the format and syntax!
+wercker.yml file, it's helpful to go through the process in order to get familiar with the format and syntax!

-We could create one from scratch manually but the
+We could create the file from scratch manually, but the

 wercker command can detect most common programming languages and generate sensible defaults.